ritamk/AutoInsta/README.md

         <li><i>close()</i></li>
 		This function close the previous of a pop-up post.
 It waits 1 second before doing so.
 If it can't locate the closing button, it forfeits the action.
         <li><i>scroll(dir)</i></li>
 		This function scrolls instagram.
-It takes one parameter: <code>dir<code>, if the user wants to go to the top, then they must mention <tt>top</tt> as the value of the dir parameter.
+It takes one parameter: <code>dir</code>, if the user wants to go to the top, then they must mention <tt>top</tt> as the value of the dir parameter.
 Otherwise the function simply scrolls 400 pixels downwards.
 It waits 1 second before doing so.
         <li><i>postCount()</i></li>
 		This function returns the number of posts that an account has.
 It waits 1 second before doing so.
         <li><i>follow()</i></li>